Cricket-One Day International England v India line-ups

-Sept 5 (Infostrada Sports) - Line-ups for the fifth and final One Day International between England and India on Friday in Leeds, England
+Aug 30 (Infostrada Sports) - Line-ups for the third One Day International between England and India on Saturday in Nottingham, England

 India won toss and decided to bowl

-England: Alastair Cook (capt), Alex Hales, Moeen Ali, Joe Root, Eoin Morgan, Jos Buttler, Ben Stokes, Chris Woakes, James Tredwell, Steven Finn, James Anderson
+England: Alastair Cook (capt), Alex Hales, Ian Bell, Joe Root, Eoin Morgan, Jos Buttler, Ben Stokes, Chris Woakes, James Tredwell, Steven Finn, James Anderson

-India: Shikhar Dhawan, Ajinkya Rahane, Virat Kohli, Ambati Rayudu, Suresh Raina, Mahendra Singh Dhoni (capt), Ravindra Jadeja, Ravichandran Ashwin, Bhuvneshwar Kumar, Mohammed Shami, Umesh Yadav
+India: Ajinkya Rahane, Shikhar Dhawan, Virat Kohli, Ambati Rayudu, Suresh Raina, Mahendra Singh Dhoni (capt), Ravindra Jadeja, Ravichandran Ashwin, Bhuvneshwar Kumar, Mohammed Shami, Mohit Sharma

-Referees: Richard Kettleborough (Umpire), Paul Reiffel (Umpire), Michael Gough (TV umpire), Ranjan Madugalle (Match referee)
+Referees: Michael Gough (Umpire), Paul Reiffel (Umpire), Rob Bailey (TV umpire), Ranjan Madugalle (Match referee)